OptimizationGameTheory/benchmarks/README.md

 - **Computational Enhancements:**
 To address scalability issues, future efforts could focus on parallel implementations and GPU acceleration (e.g., using CuPy) to manage large-scale problems more efficiently.
 Such computational improvements would allow the framework to be applied to higher-dimensional and more computationally intensive problems without compromising performance.

+This structured optimization framework provides a foundation for analyzing equilibrium problems with numerical techniques, bridging the gap between game theory and optimization.